A Collaborative Space for Insight and Action

 Professor Amanda Keddie (Deakin University)

 Professor of Education at Deakin University specializing in gender, masculinities, social justice, and the impact of digital environments on young men’s identities.
-She will frame the day by questioning traditional "help" approaches and exploring how they might inadvertently reinforce harmful gender norms—drawing on her research on social justice in schooling and young men’s online experiences.
+Drawing on her research on social justice in schooling and young men’s online experiences, Amanda will explore what it means to teach for gender justice with boys, with a particular focus on how education can play a vital role in understanding and addressing gender-based violence in school contexts.

 Expert Panel Session - Masculinity, Mental Health & Wellbeing